SinkingYachts/site/docs/index.md

 ### API

-SinkingYachts is home to an API allowing easy access to our phishing-domain database.
+SinkingYachts is home to an API allowing easy access to our phishing-domain database. <br>
 API documentation can be found [here](https://api.sinking.yachts/docs).